chaitalizn/dev-portfolio/README.md

 # Dev-portfolio

 A simple SPA developer portfolio created using react.
-It is used to showcase developers projects, skills, resume and contact information for future employer or client.
+It is used to showcase my projects, skills, resume and contact information for future employer or client.

 ## Build With
-*React.js
-*Node.js
-*Express.js
-*CSS
-*Bootstrap
+* React.js
+* Node.js
+* Express.js
+* CSS
+* Bootstrap
+* JavaScript

 ## Installation
 * Installation: npm install